-Investing in a booster seat so a small dog can see out of the car window during the drive or once again consulting with your vet who may prescribe a neurokinin receptor blocker, this is a type of medication that stops the vomiting reflex may also help the problem and make travel less of a headache.
+Investing in a booster seat so a small dog can sit and see out of the car window during the trip or once again consulting with your vet who may prescribe a neurokinin receptor blocker, this is a type of medication that stops the vomiting reflex may also help the problem and make travel less of a headache.

-There are many car sickness solutions for anxiety in dogs that people can buy online or from the pet store most include the following
+There are many car sickness solutions for anxiety in dogs that people can buy online or from the pet store, most include the following

 - Diphenhydramine – We know this commonly as Benadryl an anti-histamine that can help reduce sickness in your dog during car trips and also has a sedative effect that may help car anxiety

 - Dimenhydrinate – This can help treat nausea on a car trip and has no sedative

-- Meclizine – Also known as Bonomine this is commonly used to treat motion sickness
+- Meclizine – Also known as Bonomine this is commonly used by dog owners to treat motion sickness

-A ride in the car can be extremely stressful for a dog for many reasons and it is vital to understand the behavior to address the problem of your dog’s car anxiety.
+A ride in the car can be extremely stressful for a dog for many reasons and it is vital for dog owners to understand the behaviour to address the problem of your dog’s car anxiety.

-Begin by introducing your puppy to your vehicle at a young age, give a reward for putting his head inside the car door and another when they are secured in their seat.
+Begin by introducing your puppy to your vehicle at a young age, reward with treats for putting his head inside the car door and another when they are secured in their seat.
 Don’t drive at first let them get used to it first.

-Make your destination positive take them on play dates or to the beach, not just to visit the vet.
+Make your destination positive, take them on playdates, to the park or to the beach, not just to visit the vet.
 Keep big meals off the menu before car trips and keep the windows open so they can breathe the fresh air.

-Your pet may never enjoy car rides but you can make it a loss less stressful for them and as with any doggie issue your veterinarian will be happy to offer advice.
+Your pet may never enjoy car rides but you can make it a lot less stressful for them and as with any doggie issue your vet will be happy to offer advice.